lanotebleue/telecom/README.md

 # telecom
-Study of the connection between client churn at a telecom company
+Study of client churn at a telecom company